 For storage, Hubs got an old filing cabinet from his brother and resprayed it.

 He chose a beautiful celedon green to match an ikea light fixture he bought for his desk area.
-To see another idea of what you can do with a filing cabinet, instead of storage, click here.
+For more about the makeover of the filing cabinet, click here.

 For the desk, he’s using the hoosier table from our wedding (more about our kitchen themed wedding here).